When you purchase an item through coupons or links on our site, we may earn an affiliate commission.

 Lastly, all the plugins which automatically add structured data markup that we have tested are actually quite bothersome.
 They can mess up other parts of your site and are hard to control.
 Plus, once they add schema to your post, it is not easy to remove it later.
 Perhaps the premium versions are OK but we strongly suggest that you avoid using plugins for adding rich snippets and structured data to your WordPress website.

 How To Add Structured Data To Your WordPress or Other Website

 If you want to get the most from the content and message of your Google rich results, you need to do it yourself.
 Here you will learn how to easily add structured data codes to your website posts and pages.
 Google prefers schema markup done in the JSON-LD format.
 So we will use that here as well.

 No coding knowledge is needed and our approach is real simple.
 You will find examples in Word files that you can download from this article.
 Tweak them with your information and you are good to go.
 Finally, we will show you a quick way to add your individualized structured data to the “head” section of each post or page.
 Once you create a schema type for one post or page, it is just a matter of a copy-paste-edit job in Word to use it for all your other cases.

 1. Generate JSON-LD Structured Data Markup

-We will show you a few ways to generate your JSON-LD code.
+We will show you how to create your structured data or JSON-LD code.
 The first is with Google’s Structured Data Markup Helper.
 Surprisingly, even though this tool comes from Google, it often does not have all the required options in it.
-So you end up with errors and warnings making your rich results not appear.
+So you end up with errors and warnings making your rich results ineligible for Google rich results.
 If you start with Google’s tool, you will still need to add some additional lines of coding.
-Our examples will help you with the missing pieces though.
+Our examples will help you with the missing pieces of structured data though.